BabylonianTeam/Babylonians/README.md

 #define		RUNTIME_USER_ROLE                   @"learner"
 ```
 to run the learner side.
 This will only impact the user role when you create a new user.
-If you login with existing account, it will load the right side correspondingly.
+If you login with existing account, it will load the right side according to the user rolf of that account.

 We provide the following two testing account for convenience:
 ```